 This program is suitable for anyone seeking to enhance their career or looking for a new career in a high-demand occupation.
 Participants will learn how to do it all in data analytics: from cleaning data to presenting it in visual form, performing qualitative and quantitative analysis of data, interpreting data and making predictions.

-As students proceed through the interactive courses, subject-matter experts are available to provide timely help as needed.
-These experts also will be proactive in reaching out to students at regular intervals during their training to discuss progress and provide assistance.
+As trainees proceed through the interactive courses, subject-matter experts are available to provide timely help as needed.
+These experts also will be proactive in reaching out to trainees at regular intervals during their training to discuss progress and provide assistance.

-All interested students should contact Extended Studies prior to enrolling to complete an intake assessment.
+All interested trainees should contact Heather Cole prior to enrolling to complete an intake assessment.
 This interview helps the team of subject matter experts understand your commitment, aspirations and work habits to ensure success in the program.

 SQL Fundamentals (80 hours):Training begins with this course, where you will learn about data and databases, with emphasis on Relational Database Management Systems (RDBMSs), which are used in virtually all industries and organizations to store data about employees, products, services, inventory, financial transactions, etc. You will learn how a RDBMS works, how to make basic queries, use aggregate functions, create and manage tables, and how to use basic joins.

 Advanced SQL (80 hours): In a real company setting, RDBMSs tend to be large, complex and messy (they often contain damaged and/or incomplete data).
 To successfully handle such databases, training continues with this course, which teaches you how to use conditional expressions; work with text including search-and-replace operations, formulate subqueries and advanced joins; and how to use SQL functions.